seannam/codepath-github/README.md

 The following **required** functionality is completed:

 - [x] Table rows for search results should be dynamic height according to the content height.
-- [ x] Custom cells should have the proper Auto Layout constraints.
+- [x] Custom cells should have the proper Auto Layout constraints.

 The following **additional** features are implemented: